-CSI (CMRRA-SODRAC Inc) issues licenses to radio broadcasters for the reproduction right related to musical works in CMRRA's repertoire.
-For more information, see CMRRA’s Tariffs page or visit CSI's Website.
+Licenses are issued to radio broadcasters for the reproduction right related to musical works in CMRRA's repertoire.
+For more information, see CMRRA’s Tariffs page.

-CSI (CMRRA-SODRAC Inc) issues licences for the reproduction right related to musical works in CMRRA's repertoire to background music services available in Canada.
+CMRRA issues licences for the reproduction right related to musical works in CMRRA's repertoire to background music services available in Canada.
 Such services are defined as services that integrate music, voice and sound to broadcast background music in an establishment for its customers’ continuous listening.

 If you plan to use music in an audiovisual production, such as a film or television program, a commercial or a DVD product, you'll need to obtain a synchronization licence.
 CMRRA no longer offers synchronization licensing services and as such, you will need to directly contact the rightsholder(s) of the musical work in question to obtain your licence.
 For further information, please see our Synchronization FAQ or contact the rightsholder(s) of the song you wish to use.